25 & 26 Jul 2025

 Hands Some Feet & Opus Company

-Follow four fearless explorers as they navigate a mysterious, ever-changing land inhabited by mischievous creatures who just can’t stop generating colourful balls.
-But when a new, colourful ball appears, disrupting the balance of life and starting an uncontrollable chain of transformation – the world of Colorsphere is flipped upside down.
+We followed four fearless explorers as they navigated a mysterious, ever-changing land inhabited by mischievous creatures who just couldn’t stop generating colourful balls.
+But when a new, colourful ball appeared, disrupting the balance of life and starting an uncontrollable chain of transformation – the world of Colorsphere was flipped upside down.

-Join the explorers on their expedition into a new reality where they must learn to adjust to unexpected circumstances.
+We joined the explorers on their expedition into a new reality where they had to learn to adjust to unexpected circumstances.
 Colorsphere takes both young and old spectators on an exciting journey towards completely new dimensions, promising a magical and memorable experience for everyone.

 About the companies